 Applied engages in acquisitions of or investments in companies, technologies or products in existing, related or new markets for Applied.
-Business combinations, acquisitions and investments, such as the proposed acquisition of Kokusai Electric, involve numerous risks to Applied's business, financial condition and operating results, including but not limited to:
+Business combinations, acquisitions and investments involve numerous risks to Applied's business, financial condition and operating results, including but not limited to:

-- inability to complete proposed transactions timely or at all due to the failure to obtain regulatory or other approvals, litigation or other disputes, and any ensuing obligation to pay a termination fee (which, in the case of the stock purchase agreement related to the proposed acquisition of Kokusai Electric, Applied will be obligated to pay in the amount of \$154 million if such agreement is terminated under certain circumstances involving the failure to obtain required regulatory approvals); - diversion of management's attention and disruption of ongoing businesses; - the failure to realize expected revenues, gross and operating margins, net income and other returns from acquired businesses; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and restrictions on the conduct of Applied's existing business or the acquired business;
+- inability to complete proposed transactions timely or at all due to the failure to obtain regulatory or other approvals, litigation or other disputes, and any ensuing obligation to pay a termination fee; - diversion of management's attention and disruption of ongoing businesses; - the failure to realize expected revenues, gross and operating margins, net income and other returns from acquired businesses; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and restrictions on the conduct of Applied's existing business or the acquired business; - following completion of acquisitions, ineffective integration of businesses, operations, systems, digital and physical security, technologies, products, employees, compliance programs, changes in laws or regulations, including tax laws, or other factors, may impact the ability to realize anticipated synergies or other benefits; - failure to commercialize technologies from acquired businesses or developed through strategic investments; - dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to retain and motivate key employees of acquired businesses; - the potential impact of the announcement or consummation of a proposed transaction on relationships with third parties; - potential changes in Applied's credit rating, which could adversely impact the Company's access to and cost of capital; - reductions in cash balances or increases in debt obligations to finance activities associated with a transaction, which increase interest expense, and reductions in cash balances, which reduce the availability of cash flow for general corporate or other purposes, including share repurchases and dividends; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, cybersecurity, privacy policies and compliance programs, or environmental, health and safety, anti-corruption, human resource, or other policies or practices;

-- following completion of acquisitions, ineffective integration of businesses, operations, systems, technologies, products or employees, changes in laws or regulations, including tax laws, or other factors, may impact the ability to realize anticipated synergies or other benefits; - failure to commercialize technologies from acquired businesses or developed through strategic investments; - dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to retain and motivate key employees of acquired businesses; - the potential impact of the announcement or consummation of a proposed transaction on relationships with third parties; - potential changes in Applied's credit rating, which could adversely impact the Company's access to and cost of capital; - reductions in cash balances or increases in debt obligations to finance activities associated with a transaction, which increase interest expense, and reductions in cash balances, which reduce the availability of cash flow for general corporate or other purposes, including share repurchases and dividends; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - · challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, cybersecurity, privacy policies and procedures, or environmental, health and safety, anti-corruption, human resource, or other policies or practices; - impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-thanexpected performance of the segment; - the risk of litigation or claims associated with a proposed or completed transaction; - · unknown, underestimated or undisclosed commitments or liabilities; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.
+- impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-than-expected performance of the segment; - the risk of litigation or claims associated with a proposed or completed transaction; - unknown, underestimated, undisclosed or undetected commitments or liabilities or non-compliance with laws, regulations or policies; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.